JakeBrukeXu/LGTSNet/README.md

 # LGTSNet
-The code will be open as soon as the paper is accepted.
+The source code of the LGTSNet